-We have had legends in music paving the way for the LGBT community over the years, such as Elton John, Madonna, Kylie Minogue, Britney Spears, and Lady Gaga.
-They have done so through their legacy and by raising awareness, utilising their music, creativity, and initiatives for the community.
+We have had legends and gay music icons paving the way for the LGBTQ community over the years, such as Elton John, Madonna, Kylie Minogue, Britney Spears, and Lady Gaga.
+These queer music icons have done so through their legacy and by raising awareness, utilising their music, creativity, and initiatives for the community.

 Diversity in the artists we look up to allows music fans to relate to them more personally, whether it’s identifying their message or their compositions.
-From breaking down gender barriers by wearing a dress made for the opposite gender, to speaking out about their sexuality, these incredible pop artists have influenced many to be themselves through sheer confidence and harnessing the art of expression.
+From breaking down gender barriers by wearing a dress made for the opposite gender, to speaking out about their sexuality, these incredible gay music icons have influenced many to be themselves through sheer confidence and harnessing the art of expression.

 Lil Nas X